Preventing the Spread of Lice | UPMC HealthBeat

 How Is Lice Spread?

-While you may be embarrassed lice found their way into your home, they are more common than you may think.
-In fact, about six million to 12 million children get it every year.
-Unfortunately, the numbers are high because many kids don’t know they even have it and unknowingly pass it along to their family and peers.
-Lice are highly contagious and spread quickly from person to person, especially in group settings, which is why we hear more about it during the school year.
-Remember, if you do not completely kill the lice, the nits will hatch and the cycle of infestation can start all over.
+While you may feel embarrassed lice found their way into your home, they are more common than you may think.
+According to the Centers for Disease Control, about six million to 12 million children get it every year.
+Infected kids will unknowingly pass it along to their families and peers.

-What can cause it to spread?
+What can cause lice to spread?

-Lice can crawl and firmly cling to the hair shaft where they lay their eggs.
-Since they are small, you may not see the bugs actually crawling around unless the infestation is significant.
+Bringing heads close together can also spread lice.
+Head-to-head contact during selfies or other activities transfers lice from one person to another.
+Since they are small, you may not see the bugs crawling around unless the infestation is significant.

 How to Treat Head Lice

-• Step 1: Don't panic.
+Step 1: Don’t panic.

-• Step 2: Check your child's scalp for lice or lice eggs.
-Then check everyone else in your home.
+Step 2: Check your child’s scalp for lice or lice eggs.

-“Nits,” or lice eggs, are small yellow, tan, or brown dots that can’t be brushed or shaken away.
-A hatched egg looks white or clear, and adult lice are gray or tan and about the size of a sesame seed.
-Use a magnifying glass and/or a bright light to check for these signs.
+Nits are tiny yellow, tan, or brown dots.
+You can’t brush or shake them out of the hair.
+A hatched egg looks white or clear.
+Adult lice are gray or tan and about the size of a sesame seed.

-• Step 3: Buy over-the-counter lice medicines, called pediculicides.
+Step 3: Buy over-the-counter lice medicines (pediculicides).

-This is the first treatment step if your child has lice.
-Apply the medicine, which often comes in the form of shampoo, following the instructions on the package.
 Use a lice comb to thoroughly check your child’s hair for lice and nits and remove them.
-It’s important to be meticulous, as lice and nits firmly attached to the hair close to the scalp.
+It’s crucial to be meticulous.
+Lice and nits are firmly attached to the hair close to the scalp and can be easy to miss.

-• Step 4: Wash items that may be contaminated with lice.
+Step 4: Wash items contaminated with lice.

 Hot temperatures kill lice and nits.
 Wash sheets, towels, accessories, stuffed animals, furniture, and pillowcases in hot water and dry them with hot air.

-• Step 5: Learn about the lice policy at your child's school.
+Step 5: Learn about the lice policy at your child’s school.

 Dispel the Myths about Lice